Home / Blog / Restore Previous Session

 3. Select Continue where you left off.

 With this enabled, Chrome reopens the pages you were viewing when you quit.
-Chrome also preserves cookies and site data unless you change your site-data settings, so signed-in pages often stay where you left them.
+Sites may also reopen signed in because Chrome saves cookies and site data, unless you delete on-device site data when Chrome closes.

 3. Open full History and search for important pages from the session.